knokko/vk-boiler/docs/methods.md

 Creating buffers and allocating their memory in raw Vulkan is a lot of work.
 VMA significantly improves the situation, but it remains rather verbose.
-TODO rewrite this section

-### DeviceVkbBuffer
+### VkbBuffer
-The `DeviceVkbBuffer` class is a tuple of a `VkBuffer`, its `VmaAllocation` (optional), and its size.
-It represents a buffer that is probably **not** host-visible.
-To create one, you should use `boiler.buffers.create(size, usage, name)` or `boiler.buffers.createRaw(size, usage, name)`.
-The first option will use VMA to allocate/bind memory for the buffer, whereas the second option won't allocate/bind anything.
+Many Vulkan functions that take a `VkBuffer` as input, also take an `offset` as input.
+This essentially makes it possible to put multiple 'logical' buffers into a single `VkBuffer`.
+For instance, you can use this to put the vertices of multiple meshes into a single `VkBuffer`, which is convenient for reducing the number of vertex buffer switching.

+To make it easier to work with this, `vk-boiler` provides the `VkbBuffer` class, which is a tuple (`VkBuffer`, `offset`, `size`).

 ### MappedVkbBuffer
-The `MappedVkbBuffer` class is a tuple of a `VkBuffer`, its `VmaAllocation`, (optional), its size, and its mapped memory address.
-It represents a host-visible buffer whose memory is always mapped.
-To create one, use `boiler.buffers.createMapped(size, usage, name)`.

-### VkbBufferRange
-The `VkbBufferRange` represents a range of a `VkbBuffer`, which is just a tuple `(buffer, byteOffset, byteSize)`.
-You can obtain an instance by calling the `range(...)` or `fullRange()` method of a `DeviceVkbBuffer` or a `MappedVkbBuffer`.
+The `MappedVkbBuffer` is a subclass of `VkbBuffer` that also contains a `hostAddress` field, which tracks at which host address the buffer memory is mapped.
+It also contains some convenience methods like `byteBuffer()`, which creates a direct `ByteBuffer` that 'wraps' its mapped memory.

-### MappedVkbBufferRange
+### MemoryCombiner
-The `MappedVkbBufferRange` represents a range of a `MappedVkbBuffer`, which is a tuple `(mappedBuffer, byteOffset, byteSize)`.
-You can obtain an instance by calling the `mappedRange(...)` or `mappedFullRange()` method of a `MappedVkbBuffer`.
-It provides `byteBuffer()`, `shortBuffer()`, etc... methods to create Java NIO buffers whose memory is backed by the buffer range.
-It also provides a `range(...)` method to create a corresponding `VkbBufferRange`.
+The `MemoryCombiner` class is the recommended way to create and allocate `VkbBuffer`s and `VkbImage`s.
+For each group of buffers and images that you want to create and destroy at the same time, you should create a `MemoryCombiner` instance, call its `.add...(...)` methods, and finally its `build(useVma)` method.

+The `MemoryCombiner` will put all `VkbBuffer`s with the same memory type and usage flags in the same `VkBuffer`, and will create at most 1 memory allocation per memory type to bind the memory of all its buffer and images.

 ### PerFrameBuffer
-The `PerFrameBuffer` wraps a `MappedVkbBufferRange`, and uses it to manage one-time-only data that you use every frame, and whose memory space can be reused after `numberOfFramesInFlight` frames.
+The `PerFrameBuffer` wraps a `MappedVkbBuffer`, and uses it to manage one-time-only data that you use every frame, and whose memory space can be reused after `numberOfFramesInFlight` frames.
 You can use it to easily share such space with multiple independent renderers.

-### Buffer sub-allocation
-Sometimes, it is a good idea to split 1 `VkBuffer` into multiple regions/ranges, for instance 1 vertex buffer range per mesh.
-The `SharedDeviceBufferBuilder` and `SharedMappedBufferBuilder` classes make it easy to combine multiple buffer ranges into 1 `VkBuffer`.

-### Memory sub-allocation
-Sometimes, you know exactly how much memory your application needs upfront, or you want to bundle some buffers and images into a single `VkDeviceMemory`.
-In such cases, you can use `SharedMemoryBuilder` to put all your buffers and images into a single `VkDeviceMemory` or `VmaAllocation`.

 ### Encoding/decoding images
-You can use `boiler.buffers.encodeBufferedImageRGBA(...)` to encode/store a `BufferedImage` in a `MappedVkbBuffer` in RGBA8 format.
-You can use this to fill a staging buffer with image data such that it can be used in `vkCmdCopyBufferToImage(...)`.
+You can use the `encodeBufferedImage` method of a `MappedVkbBuffer` to encode/store a `BufferedImage` in RGBA8 format.
+You can use this to fill a staging buffer with image data such that it can be used in `vkCmdCopyBufferToImage(...)` (or `.copyBufferToImage(...)` of a `CommandRecorder`).

-Likewise, you can use `boiler.buffers.decodeBufferedImageRGBA(...)` to decode/load a `BufferedImage` from a `MappedVkbBuffer`.
+Likewise, you can use its `decodeBufferedImage(...)` method to decode/load a `BufferedImage` from a `MappedVkbBuffer`.
 You can use this after `vkCmdCopyImageToBuffer(...)` to read the contents of a `VkImage`.
 I find this very convenient for debugging.

-There is also `encodeBufferedIntoRangeRGBA` and `decodeBufferedImageFromRangeRGBA`, which use a `MappedVkbBufferRange` instead of a `MappedVkbBuffer` and offset.

 ## Commands
 Pretty much any Vulkan application needs command buffers, but using them